corpus-io/tokenize.it-smart-contracts/docs/fees.md

 Maximum fees are:

 - 5% of tokens minted
-- 5% of currency paid when using PersonalInvite
+- 5% of currency paid when using PrivateOffer
 - 10% of currency paid when using PublicFundraising

 ## Fee collectors